hackgvl/nights/.github/ISSUE_TEMPLATE/promotion.md

 - [ ] Create and promote on the [existing Meetup.com account](https://www.meetup.com/hack-greenville/)
   - [ ] Add themed banner / hero image and sponsor logo - see the [pilot event for an example](https://www.meetup.com/hack-greenville/events/296051672/)
   - [ ] Add a text AND link to the sponsor's website in the event post
+  - [ ] Confirm any link to a sponsor is [ONLY to their homepage and not to a page for a specific product or service](https://www.councilofnonprofits.org/running-nonprofit/administration-and-financial-management/tax-treatment-income-received-corporate)
   - [ ] Meetup only allows 1 question to be added to each event.
 We are currently collecting Topics of interests
   - [ ] Add RefactorGVL text link to the bottom of the event description.
   - [ ] Food menu